Complete Guide to Telehealth for Mental Health

 - Telepsychiatry: Psychiatric consultations and medication management

-- Crisis services: Remote crisis intervention (not a replacement for emergency services)
+- Crisis services: Remote crisis intervention via 988 and similar lines (not a replacement for emergency services)

-- Employee assistance programs (EAPs): Employer-provided mental health benefits
+- Employee assistance programs (EAPs): Employer-provided mental health benefits, usually free for several sessions per year

 Types of Mental Health Professionals Online